Carton vs Pallet vs Order Level ASN: How to Pick the Right Structure for Each Retailer

 What tools help automate accurate ASN structures?

-Software like Octasyn connects receiving, packing, and shipping operations, automatically tracks items per carton and pallet, generates compliant labels, and builds a correct ASN.
-This reduces manual work and decreases error rates.
+Software like Octasyn connects receiving, packing, and shipping operations, automatically tracks items per carton and pallet, generates compliant labels, and builds a correct ASN, reducing manual work and decreasing error rates.

 Can I send an order-level ASN if the retailer expects carton-level?